 When you’re practicing, concentrate on quantity: use a lot of the new behavior.

-For people who are keen to improve their skills in selling, the book SPIN Selling is one we highly recommend.
-This is because the content of the book comes from extensive research by the author’s company.
-As the reader, you will walk away with a process, a structured framework for questions to ask within this process, and a reference book that you will find yourself going back to time and time again.
+After reading this book, you will walk away with a process, a structured framework for questions to ask within this process, and a reference book that you will also find yourself going back to time and time again.